-4.3 Adding MC to an EA
+C. Adding MC to an EA

 The model checker makes successive sweeps through the FSM states, labeling states in which the safety property holds.
-For example, consider the safety property $\mathcal{S} \Rightarrow did$ not step into a black hole.
-The CTL formula $\mathbf{AG}(\mathcal{S})$ says it is not possible to get to a state where \mathcal{S} no longer holds, because this is unsafe condition for the Ant.
-All states are checked and labeled to indicate whether \mathcal{S} holds.
+For example, consider the safety property $S \Rightarrow$ did not step into a black hole.
+The CTL formula AG(S) says it is not possible to get to a state where S no longer holds, because this is unsafe condition for the ant.
+All states are checked and labeled to indicate whether S holds.
 It is then possible to verify if the CTL formula is true or false in linear time.
-For the Hazardous Santa Fe Trail problem the formula for \mathcal{S} is quite simple: never take a step forward if a hole in front of you.
+For the Hazardous Santa Fe Trail Problem the formula for S is quite simple: never take a step forward if a hole is in front of you.
 That is,

-$$S \Rightarrow \neg(\text{step forward } \land \text{ hole present}) \tag{2}$$
+$$S \Rightarrow \neg \text{(step forward } \land \text{ hole present)}.$$ (2)

 The safety of a control strategy for the Hazardous Santa Fe Trail Problem can be checked in a straightforward manner.
 First, we note that each state has three incident arcs: one traversed if there is no food or no hole present; one if food is present but no hole is present; and one if no food is present but a hole is present.
 The MC process begins by initially labeling all states as safe.
 Next, check all states with action = 3 to see if they have an arc pointing to it that is traversed because a hole is present.
 All states incident to the tail of those arcs have their labels changed to unsafe.
-Following the procedure outlined in Figure 3, all states that transition to these unsafe states also have their labels changed to unsafe.
+Following the procedure outlined in Fig. 3, all states that transition to these unsafe states also have their labels changed to unsafe.
 This process continues until all states are visited and labeled as safe or unsafe.
-Finally, let $f_I(\cdot)$ be the characteristic function for the set of all initial states, and let $f_U(\cdot)$ be the characteristic function for the set of all states labeled as usafe. $\mathbf{AG}(\mathcal{S})$ holds if $f_I(u) \wedge f_U(u) = 0 \,\forall u$.
+Finally, let $f_I(\cdot)$ be the characteristic function for the set of all initial states, and let $f_U(\cdot)$ be the characteristic function for the set of all states labeled as unsafe.
+AG(S) holds if $f_I(u) \land f{II}(u) = 0 \ \forall u$.

 In the general case several safety properties will have to be satisfied.
-Similar sweeps must be conducted for every other CTL formulas describing safety properties, because all safety properties must hold before the control strategy can be deemed safe.
-This means the safety check for any control strategy is expressed in compact form as where S_j is the j-th safety property and $S_j = 1$ means that property holds.
-Eq.
-(3) must hold from any initial state in the Kripke structure.
+Similar sweeps must be conducted for all other CTL formulas describing safety properties, because all safety properties must hold before the control strategy can be deemed safe.
+This means the safety check for any control strategy is expressed in compact form as where S_j is the jth safety property and $S_j = 1$ means that property holds.
+Equation (3) must hold from any initial state in the Kripke structure.

-$$\mathbf{AG}(\bigwedge{j=1}^{K} \mathcal{S}{j}) = 1 \tag{3}$$
+$$\mathbf{AG}\left(\bigwedge{j=1}^{K} \mathcal{S}{j}\right) = 1\tag{3}$$

 Any control strategy that fails the safety check is immediately discarded and the parent FSM is mutated again.
 This process usually will not have to be repeated too many times before a safe offspring is produced.
 Once the control strategy has been safety certified, it can then be evaluated in the operational environment.
-Hence, step 3 in Figure 2 should be changed to the following form:
+Hence, step 3 in Fig. 2 should be changed to the following form:

-- 3. create μ new FSMs by repeating the following two steps: - (i) conduct a binary tournament to select a parent FSM from the current population - (ii) randomly mutate the parent FSM to create a new offspring FSM - (iii) use MC to verify offspring safety. if unsafe, go to step 3(ii).
+- 3) create μ new FSMs by repeating the following two steps: - i) conduct a binary tournament to select a parent FSM from the current population - ii) randomly mutate the parent FSM to create a new offspring FSM